 These last two points are well recognized by The Economist, which noted here that:

 “There are two main ways that our excess-death tallies could misrepresent reality.
 The first is that they rely on the assumption that officially published excess-mortality numbers are accurate.
 Given the disruption that covid-19 has caused, it is plausible that some governments may have changed how they compile data on total deaths during the pandemic.
 This might lead us to publish incorrect figures for the countries in question.
 It could also introduce errors into the estimates that our model produces for all other countries.

 Second, because most countries that report excess deaths are rich or middle-income, the bulk of the data used to train our model comes from such places.
 The patterns that the model detects in these areas could thus be an inaccurate guide to the dynamics of the pandemic in poor countries.
 A similar caveat applies to our estimates for countries that have suffered lots of excess deaths for reasons other than the pandemic, such as war or natural disasters.”

-By and large, we see structurally higher gaps in developing countries, but they have been driven by one-off events (such as May 2021) and remain subject to considerable uncertainty.
-Largely because of India, UMICs tend to have lower gaps than LMICs.
-The gaps in LICs are likely to be lower than LMICs but they may be similar to those seen in UMICs.
+By and large, we see structurally higher differences in developing countries, but they have been driven by one-off events (such as May 2021) and remain subject to considerable uncertainty.
+Largely because of India, UMICs tend to have lower differences than LMICs.
+The differences in LICs are likely to be lower than LMICs but they may be similar to those seen in UMICs.

 In percentage terms, of course, this means that LMICs and LICs, which together represent 52% of the global population, would see the largest boost to officially reported COVID rates if we are interested in capturing the true and total impact of the pandemic.
 This huge relative boost is happening despite the fact that these poorer countries typically have a very young population pyramid.